Tullamore: Demographics

-The population of Tullamore (and its environs) rose by 28.8% from 1996 to 2006 from 10,029 to 12,927.
-The population, of the 2011 census, was 14,361.
+The population of Tullamore (and its environs) rose from 10,029 in 1996 to 15,598 in 2022, an increase of over 55%.

 Transport and access

 Tullamore railway station, first opened on 2 October 1854, is served by trains on the Dublin-Galway and Dublin-Westport/Ballina inter-city routes.

 In association with the County Westmeath urban centres, Athlone and Mullingar, Tullamore forms part of what is known as the Midlands Gateway.

 Tullamore lies on the N52 national secondary road.
 This connects to Birr in the southwest of the county and continues towards Mullingar which is located to the northeast.
 At Kilbeggan (about 12 km north of Tullamore) the N52 forms an interchange with the M6 motorway which connects Dublin and Galway.
 The N80 national secondary road connects Tullamore with Killeigh, Mountmellick and Portlaoise, travelling in a southwards direction.
 A number of regional roads run through the town such as the R420 connecting Tullamore to Moate, Clara and Portarlington, and the R421 which connects to Kinnitty.